DonAurelio/coder/kubernetes/README.md

 pod/coder-server-rc-7qfrc             4/4     Running            0          140m
 ```

-In clase of errors, you can check the log of a containers running in a pod ad follows.
-In this case **coder-server-rc-7qfrc** is the name of the pod running the **server pod** containers. and django is the name of the container with the logs we are interested.
+In clase of errors, you can check the log of a containers running in a pod as shown below.
+In this case **coder-server-rc-7qfrc**.
+And django is the name of the container which the logs we are looking for.

 ```sh
 kubectl logs coder-server-rc-7qfrc -c django